korede-ishola/Customer-Retention-Prediction-System/README.md

 * `reg_lambda`

 The objective function trained an XGBoost model, generated churn probabilities, converted them into predictions using the selected threshold, and returned the custom `business_cost`.
-In other words, the hyperparameter search was explicitly optimized toward the **business objective**, rather than generic accuracy.
+In other words, the hyperparameter search was explicitly optimized toward the business objective, rather than generic accuracy.

 This produced the best set of parameters for the XGBoost model.